 Key facts of the tour

-An idyllic river valley, imposing castles and palaces and - in spring - an impressive natural spectacle: all this awaits you on this tour through the Sinngrund in the north-east of the Spessart.
+An idyllic river valley, imposing castles and fortresses and - in spring - an impressive natural spectacle: all this awaits you on this tour through the Sinngrund in the north-east of the Spessart.
 You start at Rieneck railway station.
-The historic old town, with its winding alleyways, medieval half-timbering, and the striking castle complex bear witness to a time when Rieneck was the centre of a powerful county.
+The historic old town, with its winding alleyways, medieval half-timbered houses and the striking castle complex bear witness to a time when Rieneck was the centre of a powerful county.

-Finally, the Sinngrund enchants with its lush green meadow landscape and, of course, with its pearl: Burgsinn, which boasts three impressive castles of the Barons of Thüngen.
+Finally, the Sinngrund enchants with its lush green meadow landscape and, of course, its pearl: Burgsinn, which boasts three impressive castles belonging to the Barons of Thüngen.
 In Obersinn you have the opportunity to get to know an interesting historical personality.
-Leo Weismantel, born in Obersinn, reacted sensitively and with foresight to the dramatic changes in contemporary history and exerted influence in society to the best of his ability.
-A real rarity and at the same time the landmark of the Sinngrund is the chess flower, which transforms the meadows into a purple sea of blossoms at the end of April.
-Several nature reserves have been set up for the chess flower meadows and can be experienced along the tour.
+Leo Weismantel, born in Obersinn, reacted sensitively and with foresight to the dramatic changes in contemporary history and influenced society to the best of his ability.
+A real rarity and at the same time the symbol of the Sinngrund is the chess flower, which transforms the meadows into a purple sea of blossoms at the end of April.
+Several nature reserves have been established for the chess flower meadows and can be experienced along the tour.

 Start and end station